When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sweet and Charming

-For fans of Judy Blume, I think kids will enjoy this sweet story of Shiela.
-She isn’t the most confident; in fact, she has quite a lot of fears (spiders, swimming, and most of all, dogs).
-One summer, her family decides to vacation in the country where Shiela will have to face all of these fears.
+For fans of Judy Blume, kids will enjoy this sweet story of Sheila.
+She isn’t the most confident; in fact, she has quite a lot of fears (spiders, swimming, and dogs).
+One summer, her family decides to vacation in the country where Sheila faces all of these fears head-on.

-Part of the Tales of a Fourth Grade Nothing series, it’s a bit confusing that Fudge and his brother aren’t in this book.
-But it’s still a worthwhile read that gives an insightful look into what it’s like to be a young girl with anxiety.
+Part of the Tales of a Fourth Grade Nothing universe, it gives an insightful look into what it’s like to be a young girl with anxiety.
+It’s comforting, classic, and relatable.

 Product Specs